Updated: Engage EAL students with PowerPoint

 Summary

-To conclude, live captions are a great tool to enhance the listening and comprehension skills of EFL pupils.
-They can make a teacher/speaker easier to understand, and help the students learn new words and spellings.
-Live captions are free, easy to set up and particularly useful for classroom treaching, assemblies and visiting speakers.
+To conclude, live captions are a great tool to enhance the listening and comprehension skills of EAL pupils.
+They can make a teacher/presenter easier to understand, and help the students learn new words and spellings.
+Live captions are free, easy to set up and particularly useful for classroom teaching, assemblies and visiting speakers.
+I have used them successfully with visiting exchange students as well as our own EAL students.

 To use live captions effectively, speak clearly, avoid jargon or complex language, and adapt the pace of your speech to support comprehension.

 However, they are not perfect, and they can sometimes cause a bit of a distraction.
-You can only translate captions for one language at a time and may need to mix things up a bit if you have several different languages spoken by various EFL students.
-There is also no live caption filter in PowerPoint, so watch out for any potential mispronounciation issues!
-However, PowerPoint Live may address these issues – for another blog I think.
-EFL students with literacy difficulties or memory processing difficulties might also struggle somewhat with captions.
+You can only translate captions for one language at a time and may need to mix things up a bit if you have several different languages spoken by various EAL students – Present Live can provide individualised caption options.
+There is also a live caption filter in PowerPoint to help watch out for any potential issues – not particularly useful if you are teaching an RSE class!
+EAL students with literacy difficulties, memory processing difficulties or younger students might also struggle somewhat with captions, so it’s worth finding out ability levels of students in advance.

 Further information